gnodiah/database_slave/README.md

       ...
   ```

-2. then add following to your settings.yml file:
+2. Then add following to your settings.yml file:

   ```
   using_slave: true